 But fifty years on, tastes had changed.
-By the time Friedrich Wilhelm II came to throne as Emperor of Germany in 1888, several designs had been proposed for a new church, though none had been accepted.
+By the time Wilhelm II came to throne as Emperor of Germany in 1888, several designs had been proposed for a new church, though none had been accepted.
 The Emperor also found the Schinkel church far too modest, and insisted on a new monumental church in keeping with the imperial monarchy’s power and prestige.
 Architect Julius Carl Raschdorff was commissioned for the new church, but had to present three designs before Wilhelm II was satisfied.
-Raschdorff’s opulent, grandiose structure was Berlin’s answer to Saint Peter’s in Rome and Saint Paul’s Cathedral in London.
+Raschdorff’s opulent, grandiose structure was for him Berlin’s answer to Saint Peter’s in Rome and Saint Paul’s Cathedral in London.

 The old building was demolished in 1893, and the foundation stone for the new church laid in 1894.
 Eleven years later in 1905, the new church was consecrated.
 The church was severely damaged during the Second World War.
 After the division of Germany, the Cathedral Church was in East Berlin.
 The work on restoring the church began there in 1975, although in a simplified form.

 The Cathedral Church is dominated by a monumental dome crowned by a lantern with a golden cross and flanked by four towers.
 Raschdorff drew his inspiration from the Italian High Renaissance and the more florid baroque style.
-With its lavish mix of ornamental mosaics, gold features and impressive statues, the octagonal interior is clearly informed by the late nineteenth century’s love of grand gestures and display.
+With its lavish mix of ornamental mosaics, gold features and impressive statues, the interior is clearly informed by the late nineteenth century’s love of grand gestures and display.
 The most notable works of art are the marble and onyx altar, designed by Friedrich August Stüler, and the white marble baptismal font by Christian Daniel Rauch.
 In the Baptismal and Matrimonial Chapel, the monumental painting of the Descent of the Holy Spirit by Carl Begas in the style of Raphael is also well worth seeing.

 Visiting the Cathedral Church